 Masks Required for Entry – Masks are mandated for all patients and visitors entering our building.
 Please bring your own mask as we are limited in the number of masks we have available.

 Testing for COVID-19:

 We know there are many of our patients who have questions about testing for COVID-19.
 Here is where SFHC is with testing:

-- SFHC now has free, saliva-based tests available.
-Any community member can request kit(s) at the front door, without entering the building or at the former JCPenney’s vaccination location in Central Mall during vaccination clinic hours.
+SFHC now has free, saliva-based tests available.
+Any community member can request kit(s) at the front door, without entering the building or at any Saline County Collaboration location for COVID-19 vaccination.
 You will follow the included instructions to administer the test and ship the completed test via prepaid FedEx.
 To get results, you will need a cellphone that accepts text messages.

 Our advice to you:

 It can be a little overwhelming to know what you can do to help avoid COVID-19.
 Here is our advice: